Ask yourself honestly, “When was the last time I truly felt overwhelmed with happiness, freedom, and gratitude?”

 - Heal from them

-“Fake it till you make it” doesn’t work when it comes to deep-seeded feelings we have about certain people or situations.
+“Fake it till you make it” doesn’t work when it comes to deep-seated feelings we have about certain people or situations.
 But dealing with them is certainly easier said than done.

-How Do You Accept What Happened in the Past?
+How to Accept What Happened in the Past

 Before you begin to overcome resentments, you should know the following things: